December 17, 2019

 Speaking of digital transformation, the beginning of the year is also an excellent time to take a strategic look at your company’s approach to digital technology.
 Do you need new systems in place to enhance your customer experience or meet changing expectations?
 What about your productivity and ability to compete?
 Are there any systems that are nearing end-of-life or creating integration issues?
 If the answer to any of these questions is yes, it may be time to thinking about upgrading your ERP system or CRM software.

-To the extent that any IT system changes are anticipated for 2018, you need a thorough plan for their implementation – and sufficient lead time for those efforts.
+To the extent that any IT system changes are anticipated this year, you need a thorough plan for their implementation – and sufficient lead time for those efforts.
 Many organizations have made the mistake of thinking ERP or CRM upgrades can be tackled over a long weekend.
 However, the reality is that these projects can take three months or more to complete and can easily spin out of control, taking budgets with them.
 That’s why it is critical to make sure the process is carefully planned to minimize disruptions and anticipate the level of effort required.
 Our advice is to start planning now – and to make sure your upgrade budget is incorporated into your financial growth plan.

 Here’s something we have seen demonstrated time and time again: It is far easier to keep really good people than to lose them and be forced to hire more good people.
 One reason is the tight labor market.
-In the major Texas marketplaces, employment is touching on all-time highs, particularly for the highly skilled employees that readers of this article will be looking to hire.
+In the major marketplaces, employment is touching on all-time highs, particularly for the highly skilled employees that readers of this article will be looking to hire.

 Another reason is that replacing good people is expensive.
 The SHRM Foundation suggests that when you factor in severance, productivity and recruitment costs, the true cost of replacing an employee can be as much as two times their annual salary.

 If your top talent is starting to eye the door, the reasons could range from salary issues to company culture to lack of challenges and opportunities for development.
 The new year is a reminder to take a hard look at everything you need in order to retain your best people.
 Have you reviewed compensation and benefit plans?
 What about career development and advancement plans?
-Take the opportunity to look beyond financial incentives and into company culture as well.
-Do you have an environment that encourages innovation, leadership and teamwork?
+Take the opportunity to look beyond financial incentives and into the company culture as well.
+Do you have an environment that encourages innovation, leadership, and teamwork?
 Do your people feel that they make a difference in the success of your company?
 Your compensation package may be part of what attracts great employees, but creating a culture in which people are valued and engaged will keep them excited about coming to work and helping your company achieve its business objectives.

 Bringing It All Together

 From forecasting to systems to maintaining talent and anticipating major changes like revenue recognition and lease accounting, the overarching concept here is appropriate planning.
 It’s far too easy for busy executives to get caught up in the day-to-day and forget to look beyond next week to the needs of the coming year – and to the future.
-Taking the time you need now to create a strategic growth plan that factors in operational improvements, regulatory changes, security, technology and people will give your organization a strong foundation for creating agile, sustainable growth in the new year.
+Taking the time you need now to create a strategic growth plan that factors in operational improvements, regulatory changes, security, technology, and people will give your organization a strong foundation for creating agile, sustainable growth in the new year.

 At Bridgepoint, nothing is more satisfying to us than helping our clients solve their biggest business challenges.
-We understand the complexities you’re facing and offer deep expertise in financial operations, information technology, and risk & compliance to support your business and ensure its success through every stage of growth.
+We understand the complexities you’re facing and offer deep expertise in financial operations, technology, and risk & compliance to support your business and ensure its success through every stage of growth.
 Explore our full suite of services and let’s work together.